-Currently, our Board of Directors is comprised of seven members.
-Each director has been elected to hold office until the next annual meeting of shareholders or special meeting in lieu of such annual meeting or until his successor has been duly elected and qualified, or until his earlier death, resignation or removal.
+Each director elected at the annual meeting will hold office until the next annual meeting of stockholders or special meeting in lieu of such annual meeting or until his successor has been duly elected and qualified, or until his earlier death, resignation or removal.
 There are no family relationships among any of our executive officers or directors.